First-Year Engineering

 • communication

-As a first-year engineering student at Michigan Tech, you will collaborate with other students in your engineering analysis and problem solving course.
-A small group will join forces on small assignments during class.
-Large team projects take place outside of class, functioning much like a professional engineering team.
+As a first-year engineering student at Michigan Tech, you will collaborate with other students in your engineering courses.
+A team of students will join forces on small assignments and design challenges during class.
+Larger projects take place outside of class, functioning much like a professional engineering team.
 At Michigan Tech you will experience collaborative engineering teamwork right from the start.

 A sample of team projects: